cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Height at which Proposer-Based Timestamps (PBTS) will be enabled.

+A value of 0 means that PBTS is disabled.
+A value > 0 denotes the height at which PBTS will be (or has been) enabled.

 From the specified height, and for all subsequent heights, the PBTS algorithm will be used to produce and validate block timestamps.
 Prior to this height, or when this height is set to 0, the legacy BFT Time